thomasmorrow/wii-nunchuck-control/README.md

 # wii-nunchuck-control

-Communication between a Nintendo Wii Nunchuck and an ESP8266, used to control the positioning and color of a WS2812b light strip.
+Communication between a Nintendo Wii Nunchuck and an ESP8266, used to control the positioning and color of a WS2812b light strip. \n
 Communication handled through I2C.